Literature / Kane

 - Black and Gray Morality.

 - Cain and Abel: Kane is based on Cain from The Bible.
-Kane was one of the first humans, created by a mad god.
-Kane was cursed for disobeying the god and killing his brother Abel.
+Kane was one of the first humans, created by a Mad God.
+Kane was cursed for disobeying the god and killing his brother Abel, in this way bringing violence to newly-born humanity.

-- Creepy Blue Eyes/Icy Blue Eyes: Most people don't like looking Kane straight in the eyes.
+- Creepy Blue Eyes/Icy Blue Eyes: Most people don't like looking Kane straight in the eyes, which burn with inhuman hatred and bloodlust.

 - Cursed with Awesome: Kane is "cursed" with immortality and the ability to heal all wounds.
 Fortunately, he rarely angsts.
 He mostly just kicks butt.